3.7. Expressions

 }

-cast performs a safe downcast from a parent structure type to a derived type:
+cast performs a safe upcast from a derived structure type to a parent (base) type:

 var derived : Derived = Derived()